Nerd1029/Cam/README.md

 # Cam 💻📦

+**Your support is greaatly appreciated!
+Please comment any feedback in the discussions section!**

 Cam is a friendly little command-line tool that helps developers:

 - Package project info into a `.json` file